ad-freiburg/qlever/README.md

     ./IndexBuilderMain -i /path/to/myindex -t /path/to/input.tsv

 To include a text collection, the wordsfile (see below for the required format) has to be passed with -w.
-To support text snippest a docsfile (see below for the required format)has to be passed with -d
+To support text snippets, a docsfile (see below for the required format)has to be passed with -d

 The full call will look like this:

     ./IndexBuilderMain -i /path/to/myindex -n /path/to/input.nt -w /path/to/wordsfile -d /path/to/docsfile

-If you want to use predicate variables (perfectly normal for SPARQL but rarely used in semantic text queries), use an optional argument -a to build all permutations:
+If you want support for SPARQL queries with predicate variables  (perfectly normal for SPARQL but rarely used in semantic text queries), use an optional argument -a to build all permutations:

     ./IndexBuilderMain -i /path/to/myindex -n /path/to/input.nt -a -w /path/to/wordsfile -d /path/to/docsfile